 Potential NASDAQ Delisting.
 On February 14, 2002, the Company received a notice of potential delisting of its common stock from NASDAQ National Market due to the fact that its common stock had not met the minimum prescribed trading prices for continued listing on the NASDAQ National Market.
 If the minimum bid price per share of its common stock is not \$1.00 or greater for a period of ten consecutive trading days before May 15, 2002 (or such shorter period as NASDAQ may notify the Company of), the Company's common stock is likely to be delisted from NASDAQ National Market, subject to its right to appeal any such determination.
-On April 24, 2002, NASDAQ notified the Company that the Company does not comply with additional listing standards to maintain \$4 million in minimum net tangible assets (as compared to its negative \$242 million balance) or a minimum of \$10 million in stockholder equity (as compared to its belance of negative \$178 million) and the Company has been notified that such circumstances also are likely to result in its delisting from the NASDAQ Small Cap Market has been accepted and will be effective at the opening of business May 14, 2002.
+On April 24, 2002, NASDAQ notified the Company that the Company does not comply with additional listing standards to maintain \$4 million in minimum net tangible assets (as compared to its negative \$242 million balance) or a minimum of \$10 million in stockholder equity (as compared to its balance of negative \$178 million) and the Company has been notified that such circumstances also are likely to result in its delisting from the National Market, subject to its right to appeal any such determination.
+On May 10, 2002, the Company was notified by NASDAQ that its application to transfer to NASDAQ Small Cap Market has been accepted and will be effective at the opening of business May 14, 2002.
 If the Company does not meet the continuing listing standards for the Small Cap Market, however, and is not successful in an appeal from any adverse determination, its common stock would be delisted from trading on the NASDAQ Small Cap Market and could trade on the OTC Bulletin Board.
 The OTC Bulletin Board is a substantially less liquid market than the NASDAQ National Market or Small Cap Market.
-As a result, if its common stock is delisted from the NASDAQ markets, the Company's stockholders may have greater difficulty issuing equity securities or securities convertible into common stock in such circumstances.
-If delisted, the Company does not meet, its common stock would once again be eligible for listing on either the NASDAQ market or Small Cap Market.
-As a result, if its common stock is delisted from the NASDAQ markets, the Company's stockholders may have gre
+As a result, if its common stock is delisted from the NASDAQ markets, the Company's stockholders may have greater difficulty disposing of their shares in acceptable amounts and at acceptable prices and the Company may have greater difficulty issuing equity securities or securities convertible into common stock in

 Limited Operating History; Entry into Internet and data business; Entry into Developing Markets.
 The Company was incorporated in February 1994, and began generating revenue in March 1995.
 The Company only recently has been targeting businesses and residential customers for Internet and data services through the Primus brand, its subsidiary iPRIMUS.com and other acquired ISPs.
 The Company has been expanding and intends to continue to expand its offering of data and Internet services worldwide.
 The Company anticipates offering a full-range of Internet protocol-based data and voice communications over the global broadband ATM+IP network which the Company has deployed.
-The Company has limited experience in the Internet and Web hosting business and residential customers in the United States, Australia, Canada, Japan, India, Brazil, Germany, France and Spain, and offers Internet transmission services in the Indian Ocean/Southeast Asia regions through its satellite earth station in London and its earth stations in India.
+The Company has limited experience in the Internet and Web hosting business and cannot provide assurance that it will successfully establish or expand the business.
+Currently, the Company provides Internet services to business and residential customers in the United States, Australia, Canada, Japan, India, Brazil, Germany, France and Spain, and offers Internet transmission services in the Indian Ocean/Southeast Asia regions through its satellite earth station in London and its earth stations in India.
 Accordingly, the Company cannot provide assurance that its future operations will generate operating or net income or positive cash flow, and the Company's prospects must be considered in light of the risks, expenses, problems and delays inherent in establishing a new business in a rapidly changing industry.